-The Carpool Project has studied how transportation and transportation-related organizations could partner with every car owner in the Bay Area to create the world’s first transportation marketplace.
-The goals and objectives of a “car owner-driven” approach (pun intended) would be sufficiently different from those of “taxi services” like Uber and Lyft, and would not have to compete with them.
+The Carpool Project plans to partner with a transportation organization and everyone who owns a vehicle in the Bay Area to create the world’s first transportation marketplace.
+The objectives and execution of our supply-side approach are sufficiently different from those of “taxi services” like Uber and Lyft, and are designed to avoid competing directly with them.

 - A new conception of everyone’s mobility

 - A supply-side focus on carpooling that replaces the demand-side focus on taxis

 - A ride-matching algorithm that distributes the unlocked value

 - A sales strategy that scales the distributed value

 - Environmental benefits that significantly reduce GHG emissions

 - A mobile product that integrates the above into a simple and delightful user experience.

 Success will enable everyone to save money, save time and save the planet, and pave the way for an economic and social transformation.